Aykut-Avci/bank-marketing-subscription-prediction/README.md

 ## 4. Data Processing
 Several data processing steps were undertaken:
-- **Feature Handling**: Removing useless features and samples, replacing unknown values with the mode, and handling class imbalance using SMOTE.
+- **Feature Handling**: Removing irrelevant features and samples, replacing unknown values with the mode, and handling class imbalance using SMOTE.
 - **Feature Importance**: Age and education emerged as key predictors of term deposit subscription.

 ## 5. Model Presentation